lmas/akvarium/README.md

 ### Phase Four

-- Investigate randomly generating environment, such as corals and rocks[^2].
+- Investigate randomly generating environment[^2], such as corals and rocks.
 - Add underwater sounds.
 - Add some form of user interaction (and saving state); feeding fish?